Is your Suzuki Jimny safe enough for your baby?

 Suzuki has stated previously that the Jimny has crumple zones with a high strength steel frame to disperse the impact away from the cabin, and side impact protection beams.
 Their website currently states that they have the following:

-The latest 2018 Australasia NCAP (ANCAP) and Euro NCAP tests gave an overall rating of 3 stars out of 5 for the latest Jimny model.
+The 2018 Australasia NCAP (ANCAP) and Euro NCAP tests gave an overall rating of 3 stars out of 5 for the latest Jimny model.
 Safety standards have gotten higher and better since the 2005 JNCAP test.
+Download the ANCAP report for 2019 and later Jimny models here.

 Unfortunately the new model Jimny only scores one extra star more than the used model in the USCR ratings (although they are different tests and not easily compared we will nonetheless compare them as a general guide).